ka4ep/IdentityServerExploration/README.md

 Next, **Jwt** section is of C# type **JwtConfiguratorOptions**. it defines what certificate we use, what happens with all (some, actually) validations we may require. *CertificatePath* and *CertificatePass* (for password) are crucial for our server.
 That **IssuerSigningKey**(-s) can be of a *SymmetricSecurityKey* type, but whatever I've tried, internally it gets validated against *RsaSecurityKey* and fails.
 Error says something like *kid/KeyId* are not found or incorrect, even if I've explicitly defined one!
 The only option left is to use *RsaSecurityKey*.
 No problem with that so far.

 Moving on to **IdentityServerAccess** section.
 It corresponds to our *IdentityServerConfigurationOptions* class with lists of original models from *IdentityServer4.EntityFramework.Entities* namespace.
 That's why some arrays look that ugly: objects have a few properties, but only the ones I've put are required.
-Again, we may consider rolling our own classes, or may be just use models from *IdentityServer4.Models* namespace and then convert them using *.ToEntity* extension methods.
+Again, we may consider rolling our own classes, or may be just use models from *IdentityServer4.Models* namespace and then convert them using *.ToEntity()* extension methods.
 Any approach will do.

+# Identity Server

+Let's discuss and try to understand, what parts of the *IdentityServer* configuration is required for role-based web login/password driven authorization.
+### IdentityResources

+It's a list of scope keywords that server is happy to accept if authenticated user would call /connect/userinfo and pass his access token (along with scope keywords).
+Scope `openid` is *mandatory* to match user by id with the one in the database.
+Keywords
+* *sub name family_name given_name middle_name nickname preferred_username profile picture website gender birthdate zoneinfo locale updated_at*
+are optional.

+### ApiScopes

+Doesn't seem to be used in our role-based password flow.
+I had an error saying ApiScope 'roles' cannot be the same as some other scopes.
+I can't reproduce it, but just beware...

+### ApiResources

+Same story here - doesn't seem to be used in role-based password flow.

+### Clients

+This is one of allowed clients - our web-based one.
+GrantType - password, does not require client secret (it's opaque in sources via browser dev console), require PKCE.
+We don't use *offline access* to feedle around with refresh tokens.
+We don't yet use redirect uri, nor post logout redirect uri.
+What is interesting - *allowed scopes*.
+Obviously, we allow *openid*, we want *profile* too.
+Now, there's hickup I'll try to diagnose and resolve.
+Controller method, as we think, should have [Authorize(Roles = "one two")].
+This means, user requires *both* roles to be present, not *any of*.